arbor-sim/arbor/doc/python/probe_sample.rst

 Probesets are defined over a location expression and will describe zero, one, or more probes, one per site.
-They are evaluated in the context of the cell on which the probe is attached.
+They are evaluated in the context of the cell to which the probe is attached.

 :term:`Vector probes <vector probe>` are a kind of probes that samples over a region, rather than a :term:`locset`.
 This means that they may output more than a single data point per timestamp.
 The layout of the outputs as returned